crashoverride777/swifty-sk-scroll-view/README.md

 ```swift
 .ResizeFill
 ```
 which makes sure that your scenes do not get cropped.
-If you use other scaleModes such as ".AspectFill" than it might crop stuff in your scenes and therefore scrollView, which you would need to adjust for.
+If you use other scaleModes such as ".AspectFill" than it might crop stuff in your scenes and therefore  the ScrollView, which you would than need to adjust for.

 # How to use